esriedel/A-B--Test-of-Marketing-Campaign/README.md

 ![png](output_14_0.png)

-### Examining the relationship between campaign, number of items in cart, and purchases: Controlling for number of items in cart, campaign condition does not make a statistically significant contribution to purchases.
+### Examining the relationship between campaign, number of items in cart, and purchases.

+#### Controlling for number of items in cart, campaign condition does not make a statistically significant contribution to purchases.

 ```python
 import statsmodels.api as sm